Bulbophyllum bowkettiae

-Bulbophyllum bowkettiae, commonly known as the striped snake orchid, is a species of epiphytic or lithophytic orchid with thin, creeping rhizomes and flattened pseudobulbs each with a single tough, dark green leaf and a single cream-coloured flower with red stripes.
+Bulbophyllum bowkettiae, commonly known as striped snake orchid, is a species of epiphytic or lithophytic orchid with thin, creeping rhizomes and flattened pseudobulbs each with a single tough, dark green leaf and a single cream-coloured flower with red stripes.
 It grows on trees and rocks in rainforest in tropical North Queensland, Australia.

 Description

 Bulbophyllum bowkettiae is an epiphytic or lithophytic herb that has thin, creeping rhizomes pressed against the surface on which it grows and flattened deeply grooved pseudobulbs 7-10 mm long and 3-5 mm wide.
 Each pseudobulb has a tough, dark green, egg-shaped leaf 10-25 mm long and 8-12 mm wide.
 A single resupinate, cream-coloured, red striped flower 5-7 mm long and 6-8 mm wide is borne on a thread-like flowering stem 6-10 mm long.
 The flower is sometimes completely red.
 The sepals are 4-5 mm long, about 2 mm wide and the petals are about 2 mm long and 1 mm wide with a red stripe along the midline.
 The labellum is about 2 mm long and 1 mm wide with a groove along its midline.
 Flowering occurs from April to September.